lorciv/sse/README.md

 http.Handle("/stream", s)
 ```

-To send events on a stream, use its `Send` method.
+To send events on a stream, use the `Send` method.
 Send accepts the data to be sent as a slice of bytes.

 ```go